Steve Baker (politician): Parliament

 Regarding parliamentary procedures, Baker wants to reform early day motions (EDMs), possibly replacing them with "Members' Motions" on the grounds that EDMs 'are used to publicise the views of individual MPs', whereas a system such as 'Members' Motions' could be 'debated by the House'.

 In February 2021, Baker proposed to reform the Public Health Act legislation to "prevent ministers [from] imposing job-destroying restrictions without warning or scrutiny" in light of the COVID-19 pandemic in the United Kingdom, to ensure that economists have a share of seats on the advisory board where "decisions on social restrictions are made", and drew inspiration for his proposed monthly sunset clauses from the Civil Contingencies Act.

+He was sworn in as a Privy Counsellor in November 2023, entitling him to the style The Right Honourable for life.

 Personal life

 Steve Baker is married to Beth (Julia Elizabeth), a former RAF officer in the medical branch whom he met on his first tour which was at RAF Leeming.
 He is a committed evangelical Christian and attends a local Baptist church.
 He lists skydiving and advanced motorcycling as his hobbies.
 An advanced driver, he has successfully passed the High Performance Course.
 He is a Fellow of the Royal Society of Arts.
+He is a founding member of The Cobden Centre, an educational charity promoting Austrian economics.